 Distance from the sun: On average, Europa's distance from the sun is about 485 million miles (or 780 million kilometers).

 Distance from Jupiter: Europa is Jupiter's sixth satellite.
 Its orbital distance from Jupiter is 414,000 miles (670,900 km).
-It takes Europa three and a half days to orbit Jupiter.
-The same side of the Europa faces Jupiter at all times.
+It takes Europa three and a half Earth-days to orbit Jupiter.
+Europa is tidally locked, so the same side faces Jupiter at all times.

 Temperature: Europa's surface temperature at the equator never rises above minus 260 degrees Fahrenheit (minus 160 degrees Celsius).
 At the poles of the moon, the temperature never rises above minus 370 F (minus 220 C).